 We plan to provide our advice to the Government on NZ ETS matters in mid-2018.
 Consultation with stakeholders will form a key part in developing the implementation details of these NZ ETS changes.
-We are consulting with the public in August and September 2018 to help inform the Government’s final policy decisions.
-Have your say
+We consulted with the public in August and September 2018 to help inform the Government’s final policy decisions.

 Reducing emissions from agriculture